Network-Sec/MOTW-Bypass---exe-in-lnk/README.md

 - Spoofed hover description
 - Theoretically there could be a way to hide the command, using spaces.
 Not yet working

-We're not so much interested with the packed `exe` and the actual MOTW Bypass, albeit it's nice-to-have.
+We're not so much interested in the packed `exe` and the actual MOTW Bypass, albeit it's nice-to-have.
 The `stageless` MOTW is probably a bit pointless - if it works at all, or not - cause regular Browsers like Chrome will go on **red alert** when downloading such a prepared file, making the user jump hoops to keep the download at all.

 What's much better is the entire combo of things.
 Powershell execution is all we need - in a nice package.